 What amps do you prefer?

 Anything Fender.
 A Fender Deluxe Reverb is usually what I use, because it’s high enough wattage to where the low tunings don’t break up too much.
-It’s a clean and clear sound, and they’re obviously very reliable amps.
+It’s a clean and clear sound, and they’re obviously very reliable guitar amps.
 At home I play a vintage Gibson Falcon.

 You really take advantage of gain stages for shading your tones.